psarkis/bloatedHJs/README.md

 **Code**

-The probabilistic model is implemented in `mcmc.py`.
-Specifically, the _lower level_ in `SinglePlanetModel` and the _upper level_ in `PlanetPopulationModel`.
+The _lower level_  of the probabilistic model is implemented in `single.py` and the _upper level_ in `population.py`.

-Note `PlanetPopulationModel` is not yet available and will be added soon.
+Note `population.py` is not yet available and will be added soon.
 In the meantime, it is available upon request.

 **Data**